Dev-RoMa/carDrive-Godot-/READMEPLS.txt

-V1 -- added a drivable car to the map
+V.1 -- added a drivable car to the map
-V2 -- added a second car with collisions and modeled in BLENDER v3 -- added a gun and shooting function to the game
+V.2 -- added a second car with collisions and modeled in BLENDER v.3 -- added a gun and shooting function to the game V.4 -- added a new van to test explosions from rockets
+    -- added a new cube to test explosions from rockets V.5 -- added bullet detection to the sedan
+V.6 -- added bullet detection to the van
+    -- all vehicles have bullet and explosion detection -- added walls to avoid going off the map

+(what should be done)
+V.7 -- add testing area such as jumps and other specialty objects
+    -- add health to the sedan ,once hp == 0 car stop moving -- add explosion on kill